Brian Abbot: Disappearance

 Abbot's wife, Grace Rikard Bell, later sued the Producers and Citizens' Co-operative Assurance Co., Ltd. over her husband's death, claiming the company promised to insure his life for £1,000.
 The company (who were represented in court by Clive Evatt) alleged Abbot sailed back from Lord Howe Island in a small boat "quite unsuitable" for the journey without informing the company.
 The case was subsequently settled.

+Stephen Vagg of Filmink called Abbott "a handsome Ronald Coleman type with a newsreader voice and bad teeth" who "might have gone on to have a decent career as a radio announcer" like another leading man for Ken G. Hall, Dick Fair "if he hadn’t been so enthusiastic about sailing."

 Lord Howe Island Crossing

 A significant number of boats have gone missing in the stretch of water between Sydney and Lord Howe Island over the years.
 A few weeks after Abbot's disappearance, a boat containing five men sailing from Sydney to the island also vanished.